 Paul, 26, Administration Worker

 We met over Grindr, and we were together for just over two years.
-Although he slowly pushed me away over four months, the breakup still felt sudden and I didn't really understand why it had happened.
+Although he slowly pushed me away over the span of four months, the breakup still felt sudden, and I didn't really understand why it had happened.

 I started a fake Grindr profile to find out where he was, what he was doing, and how far away he was from me.
-I would memorise the distance and know what he was doing, whether he was at work or at the gym.
-For instance, if he was 4.2 kilometres away, I knew he was at home.
+I would memorize the distance and know what he was doing, whether he was at work or at the gym.
+For instance, if he was 2 miles away, I knew he was at home.
 It was monitoring where he was and when he was online.
 It gave me a rush, almost.
-In the sense of when you know you shouldn't be doing something but you do it anyway.
+In the sense of when you know you shouldn't be doing something, but you do it anyway.
 It also hurt, doing it.
 But at the same time, I had comfort.
 I couldn't have him, but by doing that, I had some control over the situation.

 I would often drive past his house to see if his light was on.
 He always used to have this lamp that he would switch on to make ambient lighting for when he had sex.
 I would drive past with the hope that I would never see that lamp on.
 I would know that if the ambient red light was there, then he was hooking up with someone else.
 I also drove to his house and stood behind the bushes in the hope I would see him.
 I didn't want him to see me, but for me to see him.

 We had sex once about six weeks after we broke up.
 I was hoping it would fix everything, but it didn't.
-When I was over there, I stole a shirt from him, his bed-shirt at the time.
-It was for the smell of him.
-I took that for the comfort and to keep him close, in a sense.
+When I was over there, I stole a shirt from him, his bed shirt at the time.
+So I could smell him.
+I took it for comfort and to keep him close, in a sense.

 Harry* and I met in 2011, but we didn't get to know each other until 2012.